Epistemology gives a Future to Complementarity in Human-AI Interactions: The Basics: Human-AI Interactions, Reliance, and Complementarity

 \textbf{III.
-More than \emph{relative} predictive accuracy is at stake in human-AI interactions.} Complementarity is a \emph{relative} accuracy criterion: a human-AI team can satisfy CTP even if its absolute performance is very low, as long as it is better than each component alone.\footnote{Even very unskilled humans and highly inaccurate AIs can still achieve complementarity—simply by being less bad together than each is on their own.} However, many real-world decision settings impose constraints that are not captured by relative loss comparisons alone: robustness to distribution shift, validity of the target construct, interpretability requirements, resource constraints, legal compliance, and institutional accountability, among others \citep{Vaccaro2024NHB}.
+More than \emph{relative} predictive accuracy is at stake in human-AI interactions.} Complementarity is a \emph{relative} accuracy criterion: a human-AI team can satisfy CTP even if its absolute performance is very low, as long as it is better than each component alone: even very unskilled humans and highly inaccurate AIs can still achieve complementarity—simply by being less bad together than each is on their own.
+However, many real-world decision settings impose constraints that are not captured by relative loss comparisons alone: robustness to distribution shift, validity of the target construct, transparency and fairness requirements, resource constraints, legal compliance, and institutional accountability, among others.
 Some of these desiderata are not purely epistemic, but in high-stakes contexts they function as practical constraints on what counts as an epistemically acceptable decision procedure.

-A human-AI team can therefore display excellent predictive performance while simultaneously amplifying unjust biases, increasing cognitive burden for the human agent through excessive monitoring of the AI system and its outputs, or undermining accountability and patient trust by neglecting it.
-Thus, complementarity is, at best, a \emph{conditional} desideratum of human-AI interactions: it is epistemically and practically attractive only when it is achieved subject to constraints on other epistemic (or other type, such as ethical) values.
+A human-AI team can display excellent aggregate predictive performance while simultaneously amplifying disparate error rates across subgroups \citep{Donahue2022FAccT}.
+Because CTP is computed at the dataset level, subgroup-level complementarity failures can be masked by aggregate gains, a structural limitation that any stand-alone use of CTP inherits.
+More broadly, a team can satisfy CTP while increasing cognitive burden on the human agent through excessive monitoring of the AI system and its outputs, or while undermining accountability and patient trust.

+Thus, \emph{complementarity is, at best, a conditional desideratum of human-AI interactions}: it is epistemically and practically attractive only when it is achieved subject to constraints on other epistemic or non-epistemic (e.g., ethical) values.